frozenbooger/QNCP/.ipynb_checkpoints/README-checkpoint.md

-# Using device
+# Using QNCP

 ## Introduction

-The purpose of device is to streamline and versitalize your laboratory workflow.
-This document will guide you through the prerequisites and use of this library.
+QNCP is currently a library of drivers necessary to the control and monitoring of experimental laboratory setups needing analog signals.
+A homogenous language of commands has been created towards devloping hardware agnostic protocols for experiments.
+These drivers lay the bedrock which will serve to configure laboratory instruments to perform parallel and in-series protocols needed in quantum communication experiments.
+The library has been written over python in order to make the infrastructure accessible and easy to use.

-## Prerequisites
+## Installation

-This library will require you download the packages in labinstruments-packages.txt.
-To do so use the following command:
+To install simply type in

+    pip install QNCP

+To update to newest version

-    pip install labinstruments-packages.txt
+    pip install --upgrade QNCP

-or if conda is used:

-    conda install labinstruments-packages.txt

 ## Instruments

 The different instruments supported by this library are divided into the following categories:

-* Generators (gen)
+* Generator Instruments (gen)
-    * Valon 5105
-    * Rigol DSG830
-    * Rigol DG4202
-    * Quantum Composer
-    * Agilent ESG Signal Generators

-* Analyzers (acq)
+* Acquisition Instruments (acq)
-    * Rigol DS1102Z E
-    * Rigol DSA832

-* Miscellaneous (misc)
-    * MogLabs Agile RF Synthesizer

-For example calling the Rigol DSG830 to change its output frequency to 50 Mhz is as follows:
+For example calling a function generator from the Rigol DG4000 family to change its output frequency to 50 Mhz is as follows:

-    gen.Rigol_DSG830.freq(50)

-In general:

-    type.instrument.command(input)
+	from QNCP import gen

+    gen.Rigol_DG4000.freq(50)

+This library also has a search functionality for USB (ASRL, GBIP) devices.
+We can search as follows:

+	from QNCP import search, device

+	print(search.get_resource('ASRL',device.Quantum_Composers,38400))